honetools/formats/Device API.md

 ### Device session start

-The Sway tool uses the device_session_start call to inform the device about its presence, and give the app the talkback URL that the app may use to send info to the tool using the Sway device talkback protocol.
+The Hone tool uses the device_session_start call to inform the device about its presence, and give the app the talkback URL that the app may use to send info to the tool using the Hone device talkback protocol.

 The device responds with the same info as device_info call.